2020 was the year of the mouse/rat. In today’s post, you will learn 10 idioms with rats and mice.

 rat – a small animal with a long tail, that looks like a large mouse, usually considered a pest (= an animal which is disliked because it destroys food or spreads disease)

 Rats have a worse image than a mouse, people often think of them as dirty.
-These animals are very closely related, both are used by different cultures.
-Year of the Mouse – Year of the Rat
+These two animals are very closely related, both animals are used for the Zodiac sign by different cultures.
+Year of the Mouse or Year of the Rat

 Using idioms naturally